Andrew Henderson

 By creating an international CD ladder, you can grow your wealth by taking advantage of high interest rates abroad.

-If you’re just getting started in the world of international banking, then I suggest checking out the following articles as well:
+If you’re just getting started in the world of international banking, then we suggest the following articles:

 What is CD Laddering?

-Before we dive too deep into how to create an international CD ladder, let’s review the basics of CD laddering.
+So, today, let’s talk about CD laddering and how you can use it as a global citizen.
+Before we dive too deep into how to create an international CD ladder, let’s review the basics.

 Essentially, to create a CD ladder, you will set up a series of term deposits that mature in various amounts of time.
 One might mature in six months, twelve months, eighteen months, and so on.